nnnnicholas/static-token-resolver/README.md

 # juice-svg-template
-Template for [custom Token URI resolvers](https://github.com/jbx-protocol/juice-token-resolver/) for Juicebox projects.
+Template for creating [custom Token URI resolvers](https://github.com/jbx-protocol/juice-token-resolver/) for Juicebox projects.

+If you want to create your own custom Token Resolver for a Juicebox project, you're in the right place.
+This repo gives you a contract with the basics you'll need to deploy an IJBTokenUriResolverbare contract.
+Follow the *Usage* instructions below to deploy and configure your Juicebox project to use your custom Token Resolver.

 ## Before you start
 1. Install [Foundry](https://book.getfoundry.sh/getting-started/installation).